icy/bash-coding-style/README.md

 declare -A MAP_DEPLOYMENTS
 ```

-Well, it's just a reflection of some idea from other language;)
+Well, it's just a reflection of some idea from another language;)

 ## Good lessons